Train with your squad

-This eleven-week swim squad is for those who want to train with the Can Too Community and continue to improve their freestyle swimming ability.
+This eight-week swim squad is for those who want to train with the Can Too Community and continue to improve their freestyle swimming ability.

 There is no need to fundraise or commit to a goal event.
 There will be no Team Captain or Mentor, just swimming with other Can Too'ers under the guidance of a professional Can Too Coach.

 The weekly squad session is open to swimmers of a wide variety of abilities, from intermediate to advanced.

 Please note, entry to the Port Macquarie Olympic Pool is not included in your registration fee.

 To join this program, you must:

 - Be able to swim 500m freestyle in under 15 minutes

 You'll train once per week at the beach or in the pool under the guidance of a qualified, experienced swim coach.

 There is no fundraising requirement for this eight-week squad, however, donations are welcome.

 Should you choose to run a raffle, sell some sausages or busk on the street, all funds raised will support Australian cancer research and prevention.